James Bobin

 James Bobin is a British filmmaker.
 He worked as a director and writer on Da Ali G Show and helped create the characters of Ali G, Borat and Brüno.
 With Bret McKenzie and Jemaine Clement, he co-created Flight of the Conchords.
-He directed the feature films The Muppets (2011), Muppets Most Wanted (2014), and Alice Through the Looking Glass (2016) from Disney, and Dora and the Lost City of Gold (2019) from Paramount Pictures.
+He directed the feature films The Muppets (2011), Muppets Most Wanted (2014), and Alice Through the Looking Glass (2016) from Disney, and Dora and the Lost City of Gold (2019) from Paramount Pictures and Nickelodeon Movies.

 Career

 Bobin worked as a director and writer on The 11 O'Clock Show and Da Ali G Show, and helped create the characters of Ali G, Borat and Brüno.
 In 2003 and 2004, he directed and co-wrote all of the 12 episodes of Ali G in da USAiii for HBO.

 With Bret McKenzie and Jemaine Clement, he co-created, wrote and directed Flight of the Conchords, also for HBO.
 Bobin had previously seen Clement and McKenzie perform and signed on to co-create the show.
 In 2011, he signed a deal with HBO.

 His feature film directorial debut, The Muppets, a musical-comedy film written by Jason Segel and Nicholas Stoller, was released in 2011 and became a critical and commercial hit and won an Oscar for Best Original Song.
 The film earned him his second BAFTA nomination at the 66th British Academy Film Awards.
 He wrote (with Nicholas Stoller) and directed a follow-up, Muppets Most Wanted, which was released in 2014.
 Bobin next directed the sequel Alice Through the Looking Glass (2016).
 In February 2016, it was announced that he would direct a Jump Street–Men in Black crossover film; however, plans for the movie fell through.
 In 2011, he signed a first-look deal with HBO.

 His most recent film, Dora and the Lost City of Gold, is a live-action adaptation of TV series Dora the Explorer with Isabela Moner as the title character.
 The film was theatrically released in the United States on 9 August 2019, by Paramount Pictures.
 In 2020, it was announced that Bobin was in talks to direct a remake of Clue.
 In October 2021, it was announced that Bobin would direct and executive produce an adaptation of Percy Jackson & the Olympians for Disney+.